koren12122/Netflix-Recommender/README.md

 3) run the script "data_fix.py".
 4) delete all lines except the first 4500 in the file "movie_titles.csv".

-### Requirement:
+### Requirements

+Ensure you have the following dependencies installed:

-1) python 3.9
+1. Python 3.9
-2) torch 1.11.0
+2. Torch 1.11.0
-3) pandas 1.4.3
+3. Pandas 1.4.3
-4) numpy 1.21.5
+4. NumPy 1.21.5
-5) PyG
+5. PyG

-### Several things that we learned in this project are:
+### Several things that I learned in this project are:
-1) PyTorch Geometric - library for graph neural networks (PyG).
+1) PyTorch Geometric - a library for graph neural networks (PyG).
-2) Create a model that learn also with negative Samples.
+2) Creating a model that can learn with negative samples.
 3) Graph Neural Nets and Graph machine learning.
-4) Stuff about recommendation systems like collaborative filtering and so on.
+4) Information about recommendation systems, such as collaborative filtering, etc.